--Roman baths, circa 85 BCE, where scientists found an exercise area, a sweating room, a warm room, and cold pool.
+- Roman baths, circa 85 BCE, where scientists found an exercise area, a sweating room, a warm room, and a cold pool.

 Lesser Acropolis was built on an auspicious spot overlooking both harbors.
 It served as a religious site with a church and two temples.
 They designed it for the cult worship of the female fertility goddess Demeter.
 Every year, the Kaunian women would meet here for a three-day fertility festival in the hope that the Goddess would grant them a child.
 There was also a temple dedicated to Zeus from the first century BCE and a sixth-century church with a dome roof.
 An area dedicated to Apollo was once a sacred zone where the indigenous residents worshiped their god, Baselius Kaunios, from the fourth century BCE to the middle of the Roman Period.
 Scientists also found steles and statue bases for votives here.

 Outside the city walls like brilliant marquees along the Dalyan River are the Hellenic Kaunian rock-cut tombs.
 Dating back to the 5th through 2nd centuries BCE, the tombs showcase temple-like facades on the sheer cliffsides.
 Between Dalyan and Kaunos there are more than 150 rock-cut tombs.
 Twenty of them have temple-type facades.
 Behind the facades are modest cut-out spaces of different sizes designed for housing the remains of families.
 The famous tombs facing the Dalyan River were undoubtedly for the elite.
 Some people say these are the Kaunosian kings’ tombs.
 Slabs of rocks served as doors to the inner chambers.

 Lycian Rock-Cut Tombs

 Kaunos, once a bustling destination city that overlooked over two prosperous maritime ports, now lies in scattered ruins.
 It is now approximately eight kilometers from the sea.
 There are no longer governments battling over control of the city; once it proved barren, no longer capable of filling large coffers, it was forgotten.
 But the work of archaeologists from across the world is revealing that today, the real treasure lies in its magnificent history.